Wang Zhenfeng: As empress dowager

-Emperor Houfei honoured Empress Wang as empress dowager and his mother Consort Chen as consort dowager.
+Emperor Houfei honoured Empress Wang as empress dowager on 15 July 472 and his mother Consort Chen as consort dowager on 7 August 472.
 Empress Wang was a titularly regent, but the authority was actually in hands of Ming's associates Yang Yunchang (楊運長) and Ruan Dianfu (阮佃夫), and the officials Xiao Daocheng, Yuan Can, Chu Yuan, and Liu Bing.
 Initially, the relationship between him and Empress Dowager Wang appeared cordial, and in 474, when Emperor Houfei's uncle Liu Xiufan (劉休範) the Prince of Guiyang rebelled and appeared to be on the verge of victory, Empress Dowager Wang held Emperor Houfei and wept.
 After Liu Xiufan was defeated, initially Emperor Houfei feared rebuke from Empress Dowager Wang and Consort Dowager Chen and therefore was careful in his actions, but eventually grew more and more frivolous and violent in his actions.
 At Duan Wu festival in 477, Empress Wang gave him a gift of a feather fan.
-He felt that it was insufficiently luxurious, and ordered the imperial physicals to brew poison to ready to poison her.
+He felt that it was insufficiently luxurious, and ordered the imperial physicians to brew poison as preparation to poison her.
 He only stopped after his attendants reminded him that if he poisoned Empress Dowager Wang, he would have to observe a mourning period of three years and would not be able to spend time on fun and games.

 On Qixi Festival (Chinese Valentine's Day) in 477, after Houfei had tried to but then not actually killed Xiao Daocheng, Xiao Daocheng had Houfei's attendant Yang Yufu (楊玉夫) assassinate Houfei, and then, issuing an edict in Empress Dowager Wang's name, ordered Houfei posthumously deposed and his younger brother Liu Zhun installed as Emperor Shun.
 The general Shen Youzhi then rose against Xiao, also claiming to be acting with Empress Dowager Wang's approval.
 (There is no real evidence that Empress Wang was involved either with Xiao's assassination plot or with Shen's rebellion.)
 After Xiao's forces defeated Shen's (and also defeated a coup attempt by Yuan and Liu), in 479, he forced Empress Wang and Emperor Shun to yield imperial authority to him, ending Liu Song and establishing Southern Qi.
-He created the former Emperor Shun as the Prince of Ruyin and Empress Dowager Wang as Princess Dowager, but later that year had Emperor Shun and other members of the Liu clan slaughtered.
+He created the former Emperor Shun as the Prince of Ruyin and Empress Dowager Wang as Princess Dowager of Ruyin, but later that year had Emperor Shun and other members of the Liu clan slaughtered.
 The former Empress Dowager Wang died later that year and was buried with imperial honours, according to Liu Song customs, with her husband.